 Don’t get me wrong, I am not selling any trading system here.
 Before I go into the main point, I am thinking of sharing some of my new findings of Tradestation.

-Dave commented on my system before as “I see there are a lot of “play” in the system, In other words, there are a lot of guidelines, there are very few real rules.”
+Dave commented on my system before as “I see there is a lot of “play” in the system, In other words, there are a lot of guidelines, there are very few real rules.”
 I fully understand his point when I started programming.

 Here are some suggestion to evaluate if you really have a set of real trading rules for your system.
 You don’t have to do the boring coding.
 Instead, I would suggest trying to write out Pseudocode of your system.
 For example, a simple moving average crossover system should look like something like this

 If 5-EMA crosses above 20-EMA then if High-Low <=1.5 points and (low-20-EMA)<=2 ticks then Buy next at high +1 Tick.
 Stop loss at low - 1 Tick end end

 (The code above is for illustration purpose, you will go burst trading that)

 Nothing so technical, but it is one of the ways to think through and stop cheating yourself by thinking you do have rules.

 I have found it to be inefficient when I need to make too much judgment and guessing during the trading sessions.